nntsyeo-archive/weather_station/README.md

 git clone https://github.com/Nntsyeo/weather_station.git
 ```

 You should now have a folder named _weather_station_ in your home directory.
+Feel free to use Thonny ('RPi start button' -> 'Programming' -> 'Thonny Python IDE') to read up the python scripts. **Note** that you **shouldn't run** the python scripts through Thonny due to the varying python versions used by the IDE.

 Next, you will need to install the python packages through the terminal.

 ```
 sudo apt-get update
 sudo pip3 install Adafruit_DHT matplotlib datetime
-sudo pip install pyserial Adafruit_DHT schedule datetime matplotlib sudo apt-get install -y python-matplotlib
+sudo pip install pyserial Adafruit_DHT schedule datetime sudo apt-get install -y python-matplotlib
 ```